mrydzy/yo-play/README.md

 - Very basic, asynchronous CRUD for your entities - good for a starter/mocking backend

 ## What do you need?
 1. [Yeoman](http://yeoman.io) - Yeo is a super cool scraffolding tool, amazingly good in getting things done.
-If he was a real guy, he'd be my boyfriend.
 Easiest way to get him is with [npm](https://www.npmjs.com/):
 ```bash
 npm install -g yo
 ```